0LNetworkCommunity/libra-legacy-v6/specifications/move_adapter/README.md

 * Check that the hash of the transaction's public key (from the `authenticator` in the `SignedTransaction`) matches the authentication key in the sender's account.
 If not, validation fails with an `INVALID_AUTH_KEY` status code.

-* If secondary signers exist for the transaction, perform the following checks:
-    * Check that the number of secondary signer addresses provided is the same as the number of secondary signer public key hashes provided.
-If not, validation fails with a `SECONDARY_KEYS_ADDRESSES_COUNT_MISMATCH` status code.
-    * For each secondary signer, check if the secondary signer has an account, and if not, validation fails with a `SENDING_ACCOUNT_DOES_NOT_EXIST` status code.
-    * For each secondary signer, check that the hash of the secondary signer's public key (from the `authenticator` in the `SignedTransaction`) matches the authentication key in the secondary signer's account.
-If not, validation fails with an `INVALID_AUTH_KEY` status code.

 * The transaction sender must be able to pay the maximum transaction fee.
 The maximum fee is the product of the transaction's `max_gas_amount` and